SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-09-vaccine-efficacy-data.md

 These methods, of course, are wrong!
 The statistically principled way to do this is using something called a [Cox proportional hazard model](https://en.wikipedia.org/wiki/Proportional_hazards_model), a [Kaplan Meier plot](https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator), and a [logrank $p$-value](https://en.wikipedia.org/wiki/Logrank_test).
-Of course the press release doesn't report enough information to do that (and if it did, the media would immediately garble it).
-So we are forced to use more dubious methods, in adherence with long-held tradition:
+The official analysis submitted to the FDA will certainly do that.
+But for now, the press release doesn't report enough information to do those kinds of analyses (and if it did, the media would immediately garble it).
+So we are forced to use more dubious methods, in adherence to long-held tradition:

 > "If people aren't given well-founded methods &hellip;, they'll just use dubious ones instead."  &mdash; [Jonathan Tawn](https://www.lancaster.ac.uk/maths/people/jon-tawn), professor of  statistics at Lancaster University & medalist of the Royal Statistical Society, on extreme value theory

-So while this is wrong, it's not great, whacking-stupid wrong.
+So while this is wrong, it's not great-whacking-stupid wrong.
 It does indeed confirm that even with just a few infections observed so far, the vaccine seems to work.
 It's highly likely that the Moderna vaccine, which is also an mRNA vaccine against the same viral spike protein, will also work.
 It's pretty likely that the other vaccines, using